SSWConsulting/SSW.Rules.Content/rules/keep-yourself-connected-overseas/rule.md

 ![✅ Good example - Paying $129 AUD for 200 GB of data on a travel SIM to Europe](keep-yourself-connected-2.png)

 ::: info
-**Tip:** travelling to China can be different due to the Great Firewall, which prevents you from accessing Google, Facebook, Teams etc.
+**Tip:** Travelling to China can be different due to the Great Firewall, which prevents you from accessing Google, Facebook, Teams etc.

 It may require a VPN to access these services from a local network.
 But the travel SIMs purchased outside of China or roaming mobile data packages have no restrictions because your IP is where the SIMs are registered.
 :::